DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 this field is from the perspective of physicists, and there appears to be little research on this subject in the domain of computer science.
-Our work aims to bridge this gap by using commercially available hardware (other than the bespoke shot noise generator [@Clason2023]) and focuses on implementing Toeplitz-hashing directly on the microcontroller.
+Our work aims to bridge this gap by using commercially available hardware (other than the bespoke shot noise generator [@Clason2023]) and focuses on implementing Toeplitz extraction directly on the microcontroller.
 Rather than focusing on the intricacies of quantum fluctuations, we will instead approach this problem from a computer science perspective.

 ## 3 BACKGROUND